 Some people grow up playing checkers, or the cello; I grew up playing poetry with my mother and never stopped.
-After she died suddenly in 2010, I began to share my poems with others.
-On my website, you’ll find over thirty pieces that have been published in various places including Crab Orchard Review, Pacific Review, and Necessary Fiction.
+After her sudden death in 2010, I began to share my poems with others.
+Since then, many have been published in various literary journals and anthologies.

-My first collection, GALOSHES, was published in 2020.
-I don’t think I’ll ever get over that Naomi Shihab Nye awarded me a Geneva Writers’ Literary Prize for my poem, “Said Unsaid,” or that Billy Collins shortlisted my poem “When to Flip the Pancakes” for the 2021 Fish Poetry Prize and read "Reverse Musical Chairs" on The Poetry Broadcast.
+I don’t think I’ll ever get over that Naomi Shihab Nye granted me a Geneva Writers’ Literary Prize in 2017, or that two poems from my collection GALOSHES (2020) were read by Billy Collins on The Poetry Broadcast, or that I was shortlisted for the Fish Poetry Prize in 2021.

 That's enough bragging, for now.
 Thank you for stopping by.